-A: Yes, you will need either a driver’s license, birth certificate, passport or tax/water bill to prove that you are a Fort Erie resident in order to get a season pass.
+A: Yes, you will need either a driver’s license, birth certificate, passport or tax/water bill to prove that you are a Fort Erie resident to get a season pass.

 Q: I'm a short-term rental operator.
-Who should I talk to about obtaining resident season passes?
+When will I be able to purchase a commercial pass?

 Q: I am from outside of Fort Erie.
 Can I still come to the beach?

 A: Bay Beach eligibility is dependent on the status of Ontario’s Reopening Framework.
 As the Province loosens restrictions, so will the restrictions at Bay Beach.